 Competitors: Raikou, Zapdos

-Razor Leaf + Solar Beam
+Razor Leaf + Grass Knot

 Grass is a useful attacking type, but there are many other good and available Grass attackers, meaning Roserade may not be worth your Sinnoh Stone just for this purpose.
 Without the help of weather boost, Grass attackers fall behind the best Water-types against Ground and Rock and behind the best Electric attackers against Water-type targets.
 For this reason, too, Electivire may be a better candidate.
 Grass-types still remain second class attackers in Pokemon Go overall.